XZot1K/Monopoly/README.txt

     All image-related resources are traced or free-hand drawn custom styled versions of the official Monopoly game board.

+    * Dice-Sprite was based on the dice found at https://www.freeiconspng.com/img/27661

 ## Game Rules:

     https://www.ultraboardgames.com/monopoly/game-rules.php